nfactorial/imagegen/readme.md

 ========
 By default, imagegen performs a single sample per-pixel in the node being evaluated.
 For many operations this is sufficient and the resulting image can be used as is.
 However if the generated image contains quickly changing data the resulting image can appear 'aliased' with clearly missing data.
-As an example, here are two example images generated with imagegen, the first uses the cirle generator node whilst the second contains vertical stripes of quickly changing data:
+As an example, take this generated image of a circle that was created using imagegen:

 ![Aliased Circle](/images/aliased_circle.png)

-As can be seen in this image, the rounded area of the circle does not appear smooth to the eye, this is caused by the sampling of each pixel missing data in-between the samples.
+As can be seen in this image, the curved boundaries of the circle do not appear smooth to the eye, this is caused by the sampling of each pixel missing data in-between the samples.
 To combat these artifacts imagegen supports super-sampling options on each node.